 Be aware that while all ingredients are pretty healthy, this still has plenty of calories and about 20 grams of natural sugars, so watch your portions.

-- 0.5 pound raw almonds or almond meal
+- 1/2 pound of raw almonds or almond meal

 - 1/4 cup raw cashew nuts